 Most of the last half of my Christian life was spent in a church that espoused pretty firm gender roles and authority structures, and I didn’t really think too much about it.
 A few years ago though, I started coming across things that just didn’t work.
 Women I knew were enduring dreadful things in their marriages and being told that they couldn’t leave and instead that they needed to submit more.

 This is not an anomaly unique to one denomination or church.
-When I started looking for resources to help, I found that the same types of problems and same callous responses were happening everywhere, and the same sets of verses were being used to keep women in place and in harms way.
+When I started looking for resources to help, I found that the same types of problems and same callous responses were happening everywhere, and the same sets of verses were being used to keep women in place and in harm’s way.

 I was horrified!
 And since I’d heard those same verses used in that same way myself for years, I started to study and think about them.
 The behavior I saw attributed to those passages was in no way the type of behavior I saw from Christ or even from huge amounts of other writings from Paul, but that was routinely ignored or superseded by these standard interpretations.
 It didn’t fit.

 And so, research.
 Lots and lots of it.
 I came to where I am now not because of secular feminism.
 I came to where I am now from reading the Scripture.
 From not seeing what isn’t there anymore.
-While Romans and elsewhere have tons of examples that outline our relationship to the government and our relationships within the church; however, when I went through the passages on marriage and women, they slowly stopped looking like they fit in that category as clearly as they had before.
+Romans and other books have multiple of examples that outline our relationship to the government and our relationships within the church; however, when I went through the passages on marriage and women, they slowly stopped looking like they fit in that category as clearly as they had before.
 It’s true that submission to authority is all over the Bible.
 What is also true is love and submission going in all directions among the members of the body of Christ, and slowly the marital relationship started looking more like that and less like the authority relationships.
 Things like this started to stick out to me more and more: Holy Women Who Hoped In God – I Peter 3:5 and Eve as a strong ally and major problems with the view I had been under (this post is a response to post by the very prolific head of our old denomination and is a pretty good representation of those views).
 After literally decades of being a Christian, I had a crisis of faith.

 What I came to was a realization that the Bible doesn’t encourage either abuse or subjugation of women or wives.
 Either the understanding of Scripture I had been taught was wrong, or Scripture itself was wrong.
 As my understand of Scripture slowly changed, my appreciation for it grew.